Warrnambool: Culture

 Warrnambool has a rich history when it comes to outdoor bathing.
 The city has been a popular destination for beachgoers for 150 years, with the first public bathing area built in 1876 on the south end of Gilles Street, and was later moved to the current location with the advent of the railway.
 The sea baths were filled with water drawn from Lady Bay, initially by windmill and later by gas pump.

 Over the years, Warrnambool' s outdoor bathing facilities evolved, with the introduction of new amenities and features.
-In 1881, the sought after Hot Sea Baths opened, and people travelled to Warrnambool to receive the benefits of bathing - noting their 'wonderful creative powers', and their being a 'tonic for the feeble'.
+In 1881, the sought after Hot Sea Baths opened, and people travelled to Warrnambool to receive the benefits of bathing – noting their 'wonderful creative powers', and their being a 'tonic for the feeble'.

 Today, Warrnambool continues to be a popular destination for bathing, with world class facilities available for locals and tourists alike.
 The Deep Blue Hot Springs offer two bathing experiences and, although no longer using salt water drawn from the sea, their Indoor Bath House and Outdoor Bathing Sanctuary offers naturally warm geothermal water, drawn from the Dilwyn Aquifer, 850 m below the earth's surface.

 Media

 Warrnambool is served by one daily newspaper, The Standard, which is owned by Australian Community Media.
 The local commercial radio stations are 94.5 3YB and 95.3 Coast FM, both owned by Ace Radio.
 There is also a community radio channel, 3WAY FM.
 The ABC also owns a radio station, ABC South West Victoria, which is based in Warrnambool.

+There is also the Warrnambool Weekly, a free weekly newspaper (produced by Western District Newspapers) that is supplied every Friday to several local businesses.

 Warrnambool is also served by local transmission of free-to-air television networks (on relay from Ballarat) ABC, SBS, Seven, Network 10 and WIN.

 Out of those networks, WIN Television produces the only local television news bulletin, WIN News, which uses resources from their Ballarat and Warrnambool newsrooms.